 Children can play physical traditional games that clans have played for generations.
 One example is “Turn the Stone” which is a favorite of the Snipe Clan.
 This particular game requires a large flat stone which the participant will be able to rest their palm on and rotate.
 The game is started by having all the contestants spread out sitting in a circle.
 The object of the contest is to use the “Little Eagle Spread” and walk around the stones on the sides of the feet, to complete a circle.
 The stone acts as the hub of the wheel.
 Each contestant takes a turn moving in one direction.
 After everyone has had a turn, they reverse direction.
 Fouls are: body touching the ground, bent knees, talking, and being on the balls of feet while “running”.
 The team ending with the least amount of fouls wins.
 The object of these clan games all have different teachings such as: discipline, teamwork, endurance, strength building, silence and more.

 SMOKE DANCE COMPETITION

-The Smoke Dance is an exhibition dance often highlighted at Haudenosaunee socials and festivals, and during public performances held at county and state fairs.
-It is derived from an old dance for giving thanks and sometimes during droughts to ask the creator and the grandfather thunders to replenish the earth.
-The Smoke Dance is a rapid quick step dance that is exceedingly fast and difficult and that requires dancers to stop on the very last note of the song.
-As a result, it is often used in dance competitions.
+The Festival will host its 1st Smoke Dance Competition, open to all Nations.
+Men and women of ages 16 and older are eligible to participate.
+The Smoke Dance is an exhibition dance often highlighted at Haudenosaunee socials and festivals.
+The Smoke Dance is a rapid quick step dance that is exceedingly fast and difficult, showcases the agility, and the speed that requires dancers to stop on the very last note of the song.

 Visitors are encouraged to come out and see veteran performers, as well as new rising talents.